-Note that in the alternatives using uses/2 or use_module/2 directives, the argument of the database handling predicates must be know at compile time.
-If that is not the case, you must use instead either an explicitly-qualified argument or the {}/1 control construct.
+Note that in the alternatives using uses/2 or use\module/2 directives, the argument of the database handling predicates must be known at compile-time.
+If that is not the case, you must use either an explicitly-qualified argument or the {}/1 control construct instead.
 For example: